kouky/kouky.github.io/_posts/2015-11-09-decoding-mavlink-messages-with-swift.markdown

 ### Clone the C Library as Git Submodule

-Add the C library into an Xcode project as a git submodule.
-Submodules are the lowest common denomitaor of dependency management.
+Add the C library to an Xcode project as a git submodule.
+Submodules are the lowest common denominator of dependency management.
 It makes it easy to pull in the frequent upstream updates to MAVLink.
-I prefer to use a `Vendor` sub directory for third-party libraries.
+I prefer to use a Vendor sub directory for third-party libraries.
 Add the submodule with the following command:

 {% highlight text %}
 git submodule add git@github.com:mavlink/c_library.git Vendor/Mavlink